 Core Drive 5: Social Influence & Relatedness in the Endgame

-Also, as mentioned above, often times Big Burn rewards are often simply status-based rewards like custom avatar, better equipment, or an activity that looks cool and says to everyone, “Look what I have achieved!”
+Also, as mentioned above, often times Big Burn rewards are often simply status-based rewards like a custom avatar, better equipment, or an activity that looks cool and says to everyone, “Look what I have achieved!”
 Anything the user can use to show off his seniority becomes something that makes engagement stronger.
 Of course, it is even better if the user is in a social group that takes on many Group Quests together.
-The risk here is that if the experience designer is too reliant on Social Influence to keep users in the Endgame and there are very few other Core Drives that motivate them to stay beyond the Endgame, when a few important player leaves, it creates a big exodus where everyone else leaves too.
+The risk here is that if the experience designer is too reliant on Social Influence to keep users in the Endgame and there are very few other Core Drives that motivate them to stay beyond the Endgame when a few important player leaves, it creates a big exodus where everyone else leaves too.

 Core Drive 2: Development & Accomplishment in the Endgame